-Selecting PC Interface Commands

-This manual will tell you to "select" commands.
+Selecting PC Interface Commands This manual will tell you to "select" commands.
 You can select commands or command options by either using the left and right arrow keys to highlight the option and press the Enter key, or you can simply type the first letter of that option.
 If you select the wrong option, you can press the ESC key to move back up the command tree.
 When a command or command option is highlighted, a short message describing that option is shown on the bottom line of the display.

-Emulator Status

-The status of the emulator is shown on the line above the command options.
+Emulator Status The status of the emulator is shown on the line above the command options.
 The PC Interface periodically checks the status of the emulator and updates the status line.

-Modifying Configuration

-You need to set up the emulation configuration before using the sample program.
-To access the emulation configuration display, enter:
+Modifying Configuration You need to set up the emulation configuration before using the sample program.
+To access the emulation configuration display, enter: C onfig, G eneral Defining the Reset Value for the Stack Pointer Even though the H8/536 emulator has a background monitor, it requires you to define a stack pointer.
+Use the arrow keys to move the cursorto the "Reset value for Stack Pointer" field, type 0fc80 and press Enter .

-Config, General

-Defining the Reset Value for the Stack Pointer

-Even though the H8/510 emulator has a background monitor, it requires you to define a stack pointer.

-Use the arrow keys to move the cursorto the "Reset value for Stack Pointer" field, type 0fc80 and press Enter.

 The stack pointer value will be set to the stack pointer (SP) on entrance to the emulation monitor initiated RESET state (the "Emulation reset" status).
+Selecting your Processor You need to select the processor you are going to emulate.
+Use the arrow keys to move the cursor to the "Processor type?" field.
+Use the TAB key to select the processor you are going to emulate.

-Saving the Configuration

-To save the configuration, use the Enter key to exit the field in the last field.
+Saving the Configuration To save the configuration, use the Enter key to exit the field in the last field.
 (The End key on Vectra keyboards moves the cursor directly to the last field.)

-Mapping Memory

-The H8/510 emulator contains high-speed emulation memory (no wait states required) that can be mapped at a resolution of 256 bytes.
+Mapping Memory The H8/536 emulator contains 126 kilobytes of high-speed emulation memory (no wait states required) that can be mapped at a resolution of 256 bytes.
 The memory mapper allows you to characterize memory locations.
 It allows you specify whether a certain range of memory is present in the target system or whether you will be using emulation memory for that address range.
 You can also specify whether the target system memory is ROM or RAM, and you can specify that emulation memory be treated as ROM or RAM.
 You can include function code information with address ranges to further characterize the memory block.
 Blocks of memory can also be characterized as guarded memory.
 Guarded memory accesses will generate "break to monitor" requests.
 Writes to ROM will generate "break to monitor" requests if the "Enable breaks on writes to ROM?" configuration item is enabled (see the "Configuring the Emulator" chapter).
 The memory mapper allows you to define up to 16 different map terms.
+Note When you use the H8/536 internal ROM and RAM, you must map memory space where internal ROM and RAM are located as each emulation ROM and RAM.
 Which Memory Locations Should Be Mapped?
 Typically, assemblers generate relocatable files and linkers combine relocatable files to form the absolute file.
 The linker load map listing will show what locations your program will occupy in memory.
-A part of linker load map listing for the sample program (cmd\rds.map) is shown in Figure 2-4.
+A part of linker load map listing for the sample program (cmd_rds.map) is shown in Figure 2-4.